 Nebraska 4-H takes the health and safety of our community very seriously and we are carefully monitoring the rapidly evolving COVID-19 situation.

 As United States and global health officials continue to address the spread of the novel coronavirus and COVID-19 infection, health and emergency preparedness officials at the University of Nebraska–Lincoln are monitoring the situation in collaboration with our university and governmental partners.
 In doing our part to be responsible about convening large groups of people, we are carefully reviewing calendars and determining how we proceed with each scheduled event.
 This will be a fluid process as we continue to monitor all available information in the days and weeks ahead.

 Pre-registration is required to attend any of the Lawn, Garden, Tree and Landscape classess.
-To register, please complete the form, clip and mail with payment by February 10, 2020 deadline.
+To register, please complete the form. - March and April classes have been cancelled.